pschroeppel/iviz/README.md

 ## Overview

-iViz is a super handy interactive tool visualize any kind of 2D image sequences with image, optical flow and general floating point data.
+iViz is a super handy interactive tool to visualize any kind of 2D sequences with image, optical flow and general floating point data.
 The tool allows to arrange views in a grid and scroll through the sequence of data.
 Inspection is possible with cursor working simultaneously in multiple views.
-Visualization ranges can be adapted can be adjusted interactively for optical flow and floating point data.
+Visualization ranges can be adapted and can be adjusted interactively for optical flow and floating point data.

 ___Tutorials and YouTube videos will be made available in the second